Written by Bernadette Broderick

-Solution: Double D Trailers uses a design for butt and chest bars that has a removable pin.
+Double D Trailers uses a design for butt and chest bars that has a removable pin.
 You can release the fastener even with the full weight of the horse on the bar.

-Solution: Look for a trailer that uses a 3M chemical bonding system, often referred to as “tape” for a quieter ride and secure seal.
+If you must accept the bolts and screws on the trailer’s skin, look for a trailer that uses a 3M chemical bonding system, often referred to as “tape” for a quieter ride and secure seal.

 Solid head dividers (left) can make a horse feel claustrophobic.
 It’s much better to use tubular head dividers (right) that promote light and air flow while making the horse more comfortable.
 Photo credit:trailer7_horse in trailer via photopin (license)

-Brad shared, “It is amazing how many large, well known brands produce trailers without any padding in the horse area on some of their models.”
+Brad shared, “It is amazing how many large, well-known brands produce trailers without any padding in the horse area on some of their models.”
 Without this important padding, your horse is surely going to get cuts and bruises during their regular travels.
 Brad continued, “If it’s a trailer that doesn’t even have padding, walk away immediately and shop for something else.”

 Adequate padding is often overlooked in some trailer brands.
 This can lead to many scrapes and bruises for your horse.